-Learn French ordinal numbers like premier, deuxième, and troisième to describe order and position, for example: "Je suis le premier" or "Elle habite au troisième étage."
+Learn French ordinal numbers like premier, deuxième, troisième, and dernier to describe order and position.
+Master practical phrases such as "Je suis le premier" and "Elle habite au troisième étage."

 Listening & reading materials